tamirelazar/lem-via-pippin/CONTRIBUTING.md

 ## Code of Conduct

 We are committed to providing a welcoming and inclusive environment for all contributors.
 Please read our [Code of Conduct](./CODE_OF_CONDUCT.md) before participating.

+## Governance

+Our project follows a community-oriented governance model, outlined in the [Governance Document](./GOVERNANCE.md).
+This document details how decisions are made, roles and responsibilities, and how contributors can engage in the project's evolution.

 ## How to Contribute